Motorcycle trials: Sidecar trials

 As well as the traditional solo motorcycle trials, there is a form of the sport on 3 wheels known as Sidecar Trials consisting of a driver and a passenger.
 The competition is run in the same way as a standard motorcycle trial with the only exception being additional ways to be given a score of 5.
 This involves the passenger, who will earn the competitor a 5 if any part of the passenger's body touches any terrain.
 The role of the passenger is to balance the sidecar and prevent the sidecar wheel from lifting which would cause the driver to restablise the outfit by using his foot (incurring a score of 1).

 Sidecar Trials is predominantly British, however there are events run in Europe and Australia.
 The British Championship is the highest level of competition, held over 10 rounds with 3 difficulty levels; Clubman, Intermediate & Expert, with the Expert class championship winner being named British Sidecar Trials Champion.

 Long distance trials

-Long distance trials competition incorporates a carefully planned out route for the competitors to follow and make stops at various locations incorporating places throughout many different counties, rather than one venue.
-This takes place not only on the main roads but also steep, rough and loose surfaced hills and lanes.
-Points are given to the competitor for putting his foot down on the ground or falling off.
-These trials can be expected to be completed within certain timescales and can mean not arriving at a particular section and or destination prior to an allocated time.
+Long distance trials competitions involve a carefully planned route for the competitors to follow, making stops at various locations over a broad area, rather than at just one venue.
+These events takes place not only on roads but on off-road trails that may be steep, rough and loose-surfaced.
+As usual, penalty points are given to competitors for putting their feet on the ground or falling off.
+However, these trials can also be expected to have time limits which raise the added possibility of riders incurring penalty points for not completing a particular section or arriving at a destination within the allotted timeframe.

-Not only modern motorcycles take part but vintage motorcycles and cars too.
+Some trials events cater to cars and/or vintage bikes in addition to modern motorcycles.